tldr-pages/tldr/pages/common/git-rev-list.md

 # git rev-list

-> Lists commits in reverse chronological order.
+> List revisions (commits) in reverse chronological order.
 > More information: <https://git-scm.com/docs/git-rev-list>.

 - List all commits on the current branch: